ibm-cloud-docs/discovery-data/recovery.md

 After you upload dictionary .csv files for recovery, you cannot use the dictionary editor to further edit the terms.
 If you want to use the dictionary editor, create a dictionary, and manually add the dictionary terms.
 {: note}

-For information about uploading a dictionary enrichment .csv file, see [Dictionary enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment).
+For information about uploading a dictionary enrichment .csv file, see [Dictionary](/docs/discovery-data?topic=discovery-data-domain#dictionary).

 ### Restoring pattern enrichments
 {: #restorepatternenrich}